ethantrosper/TripTrails/app/documentation/storage.md

 #### `getCurrentUser(): User`

-Gets the current user that is signed in from the database and returns it as an object `User`.
+Gets the current user that is signed in from the database and returns it as a `User` object.
 This function is specifcally from useAuth from authHooks.ts

 ### Trip Functions